kittennbfive/scsd/README.md

 # scsd (scope screen dumper)

 ## What is this?
 This is a small and simple Linux only screen dumper for Rigol MSO5000 series (and possibly other) oscilloscopes connected via USB.
 It simply requests the current screen content as BMP or PNG from the device and saves it into a file.
 It is meant to be used from inside a terminal or called directly, maybe mapped to a hot key for maximum convenience?
 In contrast to a lot of other similar tools this code only depends on libc and (optionally) libnotify, ie it avoids the (sometimes bloated) third-party abstraction layers.
+NEW: Version 0.2 can also request the results of the integrated protocol decoders as `.csv`.

 ## Licence and disclaimer
 This tool is licenced under AGPLv3+ and comes WITHOUT ANY WARRANTY!
 Please note that the command for PNG output is undocumented so in theory your (expensive) scope could explode.
 Use at your own risk.